Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 >
 > `aws configure`
 >
-> or
+> or:
 >
 > `aws configure --profile PROFILE_NAME`

-The configuration file format in the aws client is as follows:
+The configuration file format in the AWS client is as follows:

 ```bash
 user@host:~$ cat ~/.aws/credentials